sphere-2.jpg

 About Me

-The way I’ve always connected with fellow artists is by listening to their stories.
-I’d like to share mine, in the hope that it resonates with others who traverse a similar creative path.
+The way I’ve always connected with fellow artists is through their stories.
+Honest, imperfect, and driven by something deeper than applause.
+I’d like to share mine in the hope that it reaches those walking a similar, often unseen path.

 #beyou #youreawesome #stayweird #create #dontquit #stayyou #loveyourself